Same-sex marriage in Chile: Attempts to modify constitution

 In response to proposed legislation to recognize same-sex unions and potential legal battles brewing in the Constitutional Court, members of the Independent Democrat Union (UDI) introduced a constitutional amendment on 11 August 2011 seeking to define marriage as the "union of a man and a woman".
 The amendment was not brought to a vote.
-On 16 June 2016, two UDI MPs introduced a bill to amend the Constitution of Chile to ban same-sex marriage and prohibit same-sex couples from adopting.
+On 16 June 2016, two UDI MPs introduced a measure to constitutionally ban same-sex marriage and prohibit same-sex couples from adopting.
 The measure was not successful.

 In October 2020, Chile voted in a national plebiscite to rewrite its constitution, and in a May 2021 election voters elected the members of the Constitutional Convention, the body tasked with writing the new constitution.
-LGBT groups were hopeful that same-sex marriage and adoption rights for same-sex couples would be enshrined in this new constitution, particularly as the right-wing governing coalition Chile Vamos had failed to reach the third of members needed to veto in the Convention.
+Activists were hopeful that same-sex marriage and adoption rights for same-sex couples would be enshrined in this new constitution, particularly as the right-wing governing coalition, Chile Vamos, had failed to reach the third of members needed to veto amendments.
 The proposed constitution, which eventually did not address same-sex marriage explicitly, was rejected in a referendum in September 2022.
+Article 10 of the draft constitution read: "The State recognizes and protects families in their various forms, expressions and ways of life, without restricting them to exclusively filitive or consanguineous ties, and guarantees them a dignified life."
+Article 1 of the Constitution of Chile (Constitución Política de la República de Chile; Anültu Zugu Chile Mapu; Chiliq Kuraq Kamachiynin; Chili Istaru Tayka Kamachi; Tāpa'o Hōhonu o te Henua Tire) currently states:

+Family is the fundamental core of society.
+(Note: La familia es el núcleo fundamental de la sociedad.)

 Statistics

 In the first month following the entry into force of the marriage law, 170 same-sex couples had married in Chile, of which 101 were lesbian couples.
-By February 10, 2023, 2,254 same-sex marriages had been performed in Chile; 1,227 between two women and 1,027 between two men.
+By February 2023, 2,254 same-sex marriages had been performed in Chile; 1,227 between two women and 1,027 between two men.
 5,049 same-sex marriages had taken place by June 2024, mostly in the Santiago Metropolitan Region.
 Reports in December 2024 determined that 6,281 same-sex couples had married in Chile since the implementation of the law.